brownieboy/react-bootstrap-slider/README.md

 ## Update History
+Version 1.1.7: 2 Apr 2017
+* Removed jQuery as any kind of dependency.
+It's not actually needed, but it is used by boostrap-slider if present.

+Version 1.1.6: 28 Mar 2017
+* Moved bootstrap, jquery, react and react-dom from dependencies to peerDependencies and devDependencies.
+(They need to in both because neither yarn or npm install command actually installs peerDependencies.)

 Version 1.1.5: 7 Mar 2017
 * Remove unnecessary console.log() calls (thanks to saevarom for the PR).
 * Fixed path to testBuild script in package.json